Characters: Fallout New Vegas New California

 Provides examples of:

-- Anti-Hero: Type IV.
+- Anti-Hero: Unscrupulous Hero.
 She's brutal when it comes to dealing with the Republic's enemies, but many of those enemies do deserve the treatment, and a lot of her misgivings are proven right unless you do everything perfectly.
 Plus, her main enemy is the Legion.
+Nonetheless, she's a large part of the problem, and some of the best endings for the Mojave require working around her.

 - Berserk Button: Of all the factions of Vegas, Moore has a special hatred for the Brotherhood due to being a veteran of the NCR-Brotherhood war and having sustained an injury that ended her career as a Ranger and being stuck as a desk jockey.